+Fitting a medical device (e.g. Hearing Aid - Not when measured);

+Whilst doing diagnostic treatment is made i.e. Polyp removed;

+Transplant List:

-Advise Medication or surgery; Examples - If the above criteria has be adhered to; Physiotherapy; Occupational Therapy; Podiatry; Fitting a medical device (e.g. Hearing Aid - Not when measured); Whilst doing diagnostic treatment is made i.e. Polyp removed; Transplant List; Medication - Often 1st Definitive treatment will be a medical or surgical intervention.
-However it may also be judged to be other elements of patients care, for example start counselling or prescription drugs to manage patients disease, condition / injury.
+Medication - Often 1st Definitive treatment will be a medical or surgical intervention.
+However it may also be judged to be other elements of patients care, for example start counselling or prescription drugs to manage patients disease, condition / injury BUT not to manage symptoms in the short term.